Administration for Children and Families, Office of Community Services, HHS.

 ACF will notify unsuccessful applicants after the award is issued to the successful applicant.

 2. Administrative and National Policy Requirements

-All grantees are required to submit semi-annual program reports with a final report due 90 days after the project end date.
-Grantees are also required to submit semi-annual financial status reports using the SF-269 with a final report due 90 days aftyer the project end date.
-A suggested format for the program report will be sent to the grantee after the award is made.
+All grantees are required to submit semi-annual program reports and semi-annual expenditure reports (SF-269) with final reports due 90 days after the project end date.
+A suggested format for the program report will be sent to all grantees after the awards are made.

 VII.
 Agency Contacts

 Program Office Contact: Dr. Margaret Washnitzer, Department of Health and Human Services (HHS), Administration for Children and Families, Office of Community Services Operations Center, 1815 Fort Myer Drive, Suite 300, Arlington, VA 22209, E-Mail: OCS@lcgnet.com, Phone: 1-800-281-9519.

 Grants Management Office Contact: Barbara Ziegler Johnson, Team Leader, Office of Grants Management, Division of Discretionary Grants, Department of Health and Human Services (HHS), Administration for Children and Families, Office of Community Services Operations Center, 1815 Fort Myer Drive, Suite 300, Arlington, VA 22209, E-Mail: OCS@lcgnet.com, Phone: 1-800-281-9519.

 Additional information about this program and its purpose can be located on the following Web site: http://www.acf.hhs.gov/programs/ocs.Start Signature